-Spain makes an entry on the list of the most visited museums of 2019 with Madrid’s Reina Sofía.
+Spain makes an entry on this list of the world’s most visited museums with Madrid’s Reina Sofía.
 This museum reported a healthy increase of 13.5% last year, from 3,898,000 in 2018.

 The Museo Nacional Centro de Arte Reina Sofía (MNCARS) is the country’s national museum of 20th-century art.
 It holds a large collection of work by two of Spain’s most famous artists, Salvador Dalí and Pablo Picasso.

-Notable exhibitions last year included displays of the works of Henrik Olesen, Sara Ramo and H.C.
+Notable exhibitions recently have included displays of the works of Henrik Olesen, Sara Ramo and H.C.
 Westerman.
 The museum also held an exhibition exploring the recreational and political resistances in Madrid during the 1990s.

-Washington D.C.’s popular National Museum of Natural History is the third American museum on the list of 2019’s most visited.
-The attendance figures have dropped by 12.5% from 4,800,000 in 2018.
+Washington D.C.’s popular National Museum of Natural History is the third American museum on this list of 2019 the world’s most visited.

 Part of the Smithsonian Institution, this museum first opened in 1910.
 It covers 1.5 million square feet with 325,000 square feet of exhibition and public space, which is dedicated to natural history, with a huge collection of specimens, including plants, animals, fossils, rocks and meteorites, as well as cultural artefacts.

 Permanent exhibits include the famous Bone Hall, which can now be explored with an innovative AR app.
 In 2021, the museum also launched a new AR experience that immerses visitors in a holographic orca pod.